-A stereo mix wasn’t made until December 2nd, 1969, this occurring in the control room of EMI Studio Two and created by the same EMI staff of Martin, Emerick and McDonald as well as Richard Lush as 2nd engineer.
+A stereo mix wasn’t made until December 2nd, 1969, this occurring in the control room of EMI Studio Two and created by the same EMI staff of George Martin, Geoff Emerick and Phil McDonald as well as Richard Lush as 2nd engineer.
 The reason for the stereo mix at this point in time was the imminent US release of the Apple album “Hey Jude” which was the first result of the deal made between The Beatles’ new manager Allen Klein and Capitol Records.
 The album was only to be released in stereo and was to include “Rain,” hence the re-assembly of the original EMI team to create the stereo mix.
-“I was glad that the record company was giving us the opportunity to run off new mixes from the original multitrack tapes,” Emerick explains, “instead of subjecting them to the pseudo-stereo processing that marred so many early Capitol releases."
+“I was glad that the record company was giving us the opportunity to run off new mixes from the original multitrack tapes,” Geoff Emerick explains, “instead of subjecting them to the pseudo-stereo processing that marred so many early Capitol releases."